tonyblundell/django-zcapi/README.md

 Send a GET request to myapp/mymodel for a list of all instances, or to myapp/mymodel/1 for a specific instance (with PK=1 for this example).

-Send POST request to the list URL to create an instance, or to a particular instance's URL to update that instance.
+Send a POST request to the list URL to create an instance, or to a particular instance's URL to update that instance.

-Send DELETE requests to the list URL to delete every instance, or to a particular instance's URL to delete that instance.
+Send a DELETE request to the list URL to delete every instance, or to a particular instance's URL to delete that instance.